 If you are an off-campus student living in Jackson County, you can register to vote with the address of your current residence.

 If you are an on-campus student, you can register to vote using your on-campus Residence Hall address as your residential address.
 Your residential address must be in Jackson County in order to vote in our elections.
-It is suggested that you provide your on-campus mailing address, but you may put your home address if that is where you would prefer to receive mail.
+It is suggested that you provide your on-campus mailing address, but you may put your home or a different address if that is where you would prefer to receive mail.

 Click Here to find addresses for WCU's Residence Halls.